IP127000/openVLA-Qwen/README.md

 I would like to express our gratitude to the following repositories:

-- [OpenVLA](https://github.com/openvla/openvla) - for providing the core structure and functionality that inspired OpenVLA-Qwen.
+- [OpenVLA](https://github.com/openvla/openvla) - For providing the core structure and functionality that inspired OpenVLA-Qwen.
-- [LLaVA_OpenVLA](https://github.com/Darren-greenhand/LLaVA-Next) - for their contribution to data preprocessing techniques.
+- [LLaVA_OpenVLA](https://github.com/Darren-greenhand/LLaVA-Next) - For his contribution to data preprocessing techniques.